This story was last updated at 12:03 p.m. on Friday, April 10. We will continue to update it periodically.

 In a typical week, North Carolina’s unemployment office receives about 3,000 claims.
-Last week, when businesses started to close their doors, the state received more than 30 times that amount.
+In the first week when businesses started to close their doors last month, the state received more than 30 times that amount.

 As the coronavirus outbreak continues its spread across the state, Governor Roy Cooper’s mandated closure of various small businesses has flooded North Carolina’s unemployment office with applications.